mongodb/mongodb-kubernetes/docs/daily-builds-architecture.md

 executed.
 This will result as a new image with the latest security fixes available.

+## Running an openshift-preflight scan on the images

+When the daily builds are successful, images are pushed to `scan.connect.redhat.com`.
+To prepare for publishing those images, a `preflight` check is performed after the daily builds using [openshift-preflight](https://github.com/redhat-openshift-ecosystem/openshift-preflight).
+The images should then show up in the certification project (for example: [Certification project for OpsManager](https://connect.redhat.com/projects/5e60b1d32f3c1acdd05f609d/images)), where they can be published from.
+The publishing process is still manual and required for releasing images to `registry.connect.redhat.com`.

 # FAQ

 * What if an image rebuild fails?